Same-sex marriage in the United Kingdom: Public opinion

 According to the 2010 Scottish Social Attitudes Survey, 61% of Scottish people supported same-sex marriage, while 19% did not, and 18% neither agreed nor disagreed.
 In a similar poll in 2002, 42% of Scotland's population supported same-sex marriage.
 In 2006, 53% of Scots backed same-sex marriage.

 In July 2011, a representative survey conducted by Angus Reid Public Opinion showed that 43% of Britons believed same-sex couples should be legally allowed to marry, 34% thought same-sex couples should only be allowed to form civil partnerships, and 15% would grant no legal recognition to same-sex couples.
 A poll published by YouGov in March 2012 showed that 43% of British people supported same-sex marriage, while 32% supported civil partnerships, and 16% were opposed to any legal recognition of same-sex relationships.
 Support was particularly high amongst women, young people, people in Scotland and Liberal Democrat voters.
 Support was lower among the working class, older people, Conservative voters, and men in general.
 In the same poll, 62% expressed a belief that homosexual relationships had the same value as heterosexual ones, but 47% of people supported the right of the Church of England to defend different-sex marriage and 37% disagreed.
 A June 2012 YouGov survey indicated increasing support for LGBT rights among the British people.
 The report found that 71% were in favour of same-sex marriage.
 Two YouGov polls in December 2012 found that 55% of the population were in favour of introducing same-sex marriage.

 Another poll in May 2013 confirmed public support for the same-sex marriage bill, with 53% in favour.
 A second poll in May showed a similar level of support (54%), and also found that 58% of those who considered same-sex marriage an important election issue would be more likely to vote for a party that supported it.
 A May 2013 Ipsos poll found that 55% of respondents were in favour of same-sex marriage.
 A poll by BBC Radio in March 2014 found that 68% of respondents supported same-sex marriage and 26% opposed it.
 The research also found that young people were more likely to support same-sex marriage, with 80% support from 18–34-year-olds, compared with 44% of over-65s.
 75% of women were in favour, compared to 61% of men.
+A face-to-face survey conducted in 2015 by ICM Research for Channel 4 found that 16% of British Muslims agreed with the statement that same-sex marriage should be legal in Britain, with 56% disagreeing.
+The survey also found that only 18% thought homosexuality should be legal in Britain, with 52% disagreeing.
 The 2015 Eurobarometer found that 71% of Britons thought same-sex marriage should be allowed throughout Europe, while 24% were opposed.